 Several interconnected digital tools enabled Peter to respond to this problem.
-With his teams, he turned to Klaxoon’s Workshop Platform, mainly because it can be directly integrated with Microsoft Teams, which they also use.
+With his teams, he turned to Klaxoon’s visual platform, mainly because it can be directly integrated with Microsoft Teams, which they also use.
 But also because Klaxoon tools gave them access to methods that significantly simplified their collaboration for several types of projects, both internally and with their clients.

-Peter highlights 4 key situations where the Workshop Platform helped the teams at Lesaffre make a leap forward in terms of effectiveness:
+Peter highlights 4 key situations where Klaxoon's visual platform helped the teams at Lesaffre make a leap forward in terms of effectiveness:

 During this SAP (business management software package) deployment, which was high risk for Lesaffre, nearly 300 people were mobilized to carry out the technical installation and provide change support services for the teams in Mexico.
-Deployment management could be done 100% remotely, bringing together the project stakeholders directly on the Workshop Platform, without anyone having to travel.
+Deployment management could be done 100% remotely, bringing together the project stakeholders directly on Klaxoon's visual platform, without anyone having to travel.

 Thanks to Board, Klaxoon’s collaborative virtual whiteboard with built-in videoconferencing, the Lesaffre teams were able to prepare a global SAP deployment mapping synchronously.
 Because it can be shared by everyone and accessed at any time, the Board centralizes all the discussions and actions without losing any information.